 If you're looking to get in contact with me and you want to ask me some questions or schedule a time to chat, please email me at one of the email addresses listed below or connect with me on LinkedIn.
 Otherwise, if you found me from one of my projects, or from a community I'm a part of (such as r/QuantumComputing), message me on github or in the relevant community and I'll respond as soon as I see it.

-I will be graduating from Carnegie Mellon University (CMU) with a master's degree in computer science (MSCS) in December 2024.
-My main area of study is theoretical computer science with a focus on quantum computing.
+Most recently, I received my Master's of Science in Computer Science (MSCS) from Carnegie Mellon University (CMU) in December 2024.
+My main area of study was theoretical computer science with a focus on quantum computing.
 Prior to coming to CMU, I graduated from the Rochester Institute of Technology (RIT) with a BS in computer science in 2023.
 While there, I specialized in theoretical computer science and cybersecurity, and completed a triple minor in mathematics, quantum information science and technology, and computing security.
 Fun fact: I was the first ever person to graduate RIT with the quantum information science and technology minor, since it was first offered the year of my graduation.

-For the fall semester of 2024 I am designing and running a StuCo at Carnegie Mellon.
-This 3 unit (1 credit) course called Intuitive Quantum Computing aims to bring quantum computing concepts to an undergradutate level.
-The goal is to break down concepts into a simple digestible form for a more thorough understanding that does not rely on the mindset of "shut up and calculate".
-The focus is on the computational aspects of quantum computing such as computational models, algorithms, complexity theory, and cryptography.
-This course is targeted at students with a moderate computer science background, particularly students in their 2nd to 3rd year of a computer science or related bachelor's degree.
+In the fall semester of 2024 I designed and ran a StuCo at Carnegie Mellon.
+This 3 unit (1 credit) course called Intuitive Quantum Computing aimed to bring quantum computing concepts to an undergradutate level.
+The goal was to break down concepts into a simple digestible form for a more thorough understanding that does not rely on the mindset of "shut up and calculate".
+The focus was on the computational aspects of quantum computing such as computational models, algorithms, complexity theory, and cryptography.
+The content is targeted at students with a moderate computer science background, particularly students in their 2nd to 3rd year of a computer science or related bachelor's degree.

 I am a moderator over at r/QuantumComputing where I help remove bot & spam posts and ensure discussions are high quality.
 I am also a Wikipedia contributor, helping share knowledge with the world, primarily for quantum computing topics.

+I am currently a Quantum Software Developer at Xanadu, where I aid the Pennylane performance team in their effort to keep Pennylane fast and efficient.
 During my college career I have worked a series of internships spanning a wide breadth of computer science topics.
 Most recently, I have worked at the Software Engineering Institute (SEI) helping to conduct novel research in several roles.
-My current role involves identifying and solving issues with creating fault-tolerant quantum systems.
-Prior roles have involved analysis of data compression and creating test environments for ML-enabled security systems.
+Projects I worked on involved identifying and solving issues with creating fault-tolerant quantum systems, analysis of data compression schemes, and creating test environments for ML-enabled security systems.
 I have also worked for MITRE in both a development and research capacity.
 My research was involved in symbolic manipulation of qubit states, whereas my development roles were mostly associated with an internal resource management research project and the F-35 project.
 Earlier in my career, I worked for Herrick Technology Labs, as an embedded software developer working on software defined radio systems, and for Morgan Stanley as a web developer for an internal website.
 I'm always open to explore new opportunities to grow more as a developer.

 For a more detailed list of everything I've worked on, please see my resume.